okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/enable-cors/granting-cors/index.md

 title: Grant cross-origin access to websites
 ---

-You can enable CORS for websites that need cross-origin requests to the Okta API using the Developer Console.
+You can enable CORS for websites that need cross-origin requests to the Okta API.

 1. Select **API** and then **Trusted Origins**.
 2. Select **Add Origin** and then enter a name for the organization origin.